Accessibility in the Cook Islands: Disabled & Wheelchair Access Guide© CookIslandsPocketGuide.com

 Where to Find More Information About Visiting the Cook Islands with a Disability

 If you need any more assistance or advice for your visit to Rarotonga and the Cook Islands with a disability, then the Cook Islands National Disabled Council may be able to assist.
-While they mostly work with disabled people in local communities, they can provide advice for visitors too.
-Their phone number is +682 202122, email: cindc14@oyster.net.ck.
+While they primarily work with people with disabilities in local communities, they can also offer advice to visitors.
+Their phone number is +682 202122, email: [email protected].

 Note that there are also Disability Centres on Aitutaki, Mauke, Mangaia, Atiu and Pukapuka.